rishabhlenka/Text-to-Slide_LLM/README.md

 # **Conclusion**

-- This project showcases an efficient markdown-to-slide converter leveraging LLM capabilities.
-The iterative development approach allowed for refining the process to achieve a reliable and scalable solution.
+- This project demonstrates an efficient and user-friendly markdown-to-slide converter leveraging LLM capabilities.
+Through iterative development and continuous problem-solving, it now offers a reliable and scalable solution that ensures all input content is included while maintaining structure and usability.